Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Introduction

-In porous and lattice materials, shock interaction with the densely distributed solid–void interfaces generates baroclinic vorticity in a manner analogous to the Richtmyer–Meshkov instability (RMI) at single interfaces.
-While the classical RMI describes jetting and mixing seeded by shock transit across a perturbed boundary, in meso-structured media the same mechanism is distributed across many interfaces, producing complex field evolution.
-Recent studies in high-energy-density physics have shown that RMI-driven jetting can be actively suppressed or enhanced through interface design and shock timing \cite{sterbentz2022design, kline2024reducing, sterbentz2024explosively, schill2024suppression}, highlighting the broader opportunity to control shock-induced instabilities by tailoring material architecture.
-This perspective motivates our focus on porous and lattice configurations, where such interface-driven phenomena dominate the response.
+In porous and architected lattice materials, shock interaction with densely distributed solid-void interfaces generates baroclinic vorticity in a manner analogous to the Richtmyer-Meshkov instability (RMI) at a single interface.
+While classical RMI describes jetting and mixing seeded by shock transit across a perturbed boundary, in meso-structured media the same mechanism is distributed across many interfaces, producing complex field evolution.
+Recent studies in high-energy-density physics have shown that RMI-driven jetting can be actively suppressed or enhanced through interface design and shock timing\cite{sterbentz2022design,kline2024reducing,sterbentz2024explosively,schill2024suppression}, highlighting the broader opportunity to control shock-induced instabilities by tailoring material architecture.
+This perspective motivates our focus on porous and architected lattice configurations, where interface-driven phenomena dominate the response.

-Beyond these high‑energy applications, shock‑induced pore collapse also alters intrinsic material properties: it reduces ductility, strength, and toughness in metals and changes permeability and porosity in geological media, with implications for groundwater flow and resource recovery\cite{cheung2024data}.
-Understanding these processes requires resolving sharp gradients and rapidly evolving multi‑material fields across multiple scales.
+Beyond these high-energy applications, shock-induced pore collapse also alters intrinsic material properties: it reduces ductility, strength, and toughness in metals and changes permeability and porosity in geological media, with implications for groundwater flow and resource recovery\cite{cheung2024data}.
+Understanding these processes requires resolving sharp gradients and rapidly evolving multi-material fields across multiple scales.

-High‑fidelity hydrocodes—ranging from Eulerian and arbitrary Lagrangian–Eulerian schemes to material point and smoothed particle hydrodynamics methods are the current accuracy benchmark for shock simulations\cite{dobrev2012high, anderson2018high}.
-However, they typically employ millions of cells and very small time steps, making each simulation prohibitively expensive and preventing brute‑force design or uncertainty quantification.
-Researchers have therefore sought surrogates that maintain accuracy while accelerating inference by orders of magnitude.
+High-fidelity hydrocodes, including Eulerian and arbitrary Lagrangian-Eulerian formulations, remain a standard tool for shock simulations\cite{dobrev2012high,anderson2018high}.
+However, they typically employ millions of cells and very small time steps, making each simulation expensive and limiting brute-force design exploration or uncertainty quantification.
+This cost has motivated the development of surrogate models that retain physically relevant predictive fidelity while reducing inference time substantially.